terna/ejmmp/model02/model02.md

 ### Stock-flow *model02*, with real and financial elements

-- The model also considers the monetary side of the economy.
+- In the model, we observe both the real and monetary sides of the economy.

-- We have to initialize loans and capital stocks.
+- We consider loans and capital stocks.

-- Currently, entrepreneurs have unlimited funds that they put freely in their activities, balancing other agent negative cash, if any.
+- Enterprises have initial endowments.

 - Saving is abstension from consuming, increasing agents' liquidity.

 - Investments are uniquely for replacement, without technical progress.